NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 * The source code of the anolamy detection-algorithm is available on <a href="https://github.com/NGO-Algorithm-Audit/unsupervised-bias-detection" target="_blank">Github</a> and as a <a href="https://pypi.org/project/unsupervised-bias-detection/" target="_blank">pip package</a>: `pip install unsupervised-bias-detection`.

-* The architecture to run web apps local-first is also available on <a href="https://github.com/NGO-Algorithm-Audit/local-first-web-tool" target="_blank">Github</a>.
+* The architecture to run web apps local-only is also available on <a href="https://github.com/NGO-Algorithm-Audit/local-only-web-tool" target="_blank">Github</a>.

 {{< container_close >}}